mileweb/docs-content-cdn/docs/portal/certificates/deploying-certificates.md

 1. In the left pane, click **Certificates**.
 2. On the Certificates page, click the **Actions** drop-down list for the certificate you want to undeploy, and then select **Undeploy from Staging** or **Undeploy from Production**.
 <p align="center"><img src="/docs/resources/images/CertificateActions.png" alt="Certificate Actions" width="700"></p>

-3. When the Undeployment Confirmation dialog box appears, click **OK**.
-The undeploymet process takes about 5 minutes.
+3. When the Undeployment Confirmation dialog box appears, click <strong>OK</strong>.
+The undeployment process takes about 5 minutes.